mamift/BulkExtensions/README.md

 # BulkExtensions

    This project was built as an extension to add bulk operations functionality to the Entity Framework.
-It works as extension methods of the DBContext class and is very simple to use.
-If the context's database have a CurrentTransaction it will use it, otherwise it creates an internal one for the scope of the operation.
+It works as extension methods of the DbContext class and is very simple to use.
+The library uses the same connection your context created and if the context's database have a CurrentTransaction it will use it, otherwise it creates an internal one for the scope of the operation.
 <br><br>
    It relies on the SqlBulkCopy class to perform all the operations, because of that, it can't handle navigation properties and will not persist relationships between entities, but there is a workaround for that if the foreign keys are being explicitly mapped in your model classes.
 See the workaround in the examples below.

+### Overall features

+- Bulk insert, update, insert or update, delete operations;
+- Uses the same connection and transaction of the context;
+- If the context has no transaction it creates and uses an internal one for safety;
+- Output database generated Ids;

 ### Changes in version 1.3